• Skip to primary navigation

 Roasted beets and root vegetables on a sheet pan.

 Spread the vegetables in a single layer on a large rimmed baking sheet.
-Roast in the oven for 30-40 minutes or until the vegetables are fork-tender and lightly browned.
+Roast vegetables in the oven for 30-40 minutes or until they are fork-tender and lightly browned.

 To cook evenly, halfway through the cooking process, rotate the pan and stir a couple of times.